 How to get to Antigua

-There are several modes of transportation to choose to get from this airport once you arrive.
-Shuttles, rental cars, Uber’s, taxi’s, and private buses are all available.
-Traveling in Guatemala is much easier in the morning because there is less traffic.
+Shuttle Bus: There are several modes of transportation to choose to get from this airport once you arrive.
+Shuttles, rental cars, Uber, taxis, and private buses are all available.
+They run from all over the country, and I got to Antigua for 140 Q, but you can get it for around 125 Q. Traveling in Guatemala is much easier in the morning because there is less traffic.

 Bonus Tip: If your flight arrives at night, I recommend booking a hotel for the night to avoid traveling during this time.
 Also, choose private transportation when possible.